 We have also analyzed the behavior of the decoupling approach proposed in \cite{Sebbouh-et-al-CoLT21} for the SHB algorithm, and showed that it is not feasible when the momentum parameter varies with time.
 The details can be found in the Appendix.

-There are several interesting problems that are worthy of further investigation, of which we mention only one.
-In this paper, even though the momentum parameter is allowed to vary with time, it is assumed that it is bounded away from one.
-However, in the standard version of SNAG, the momentum parameter approaches one; hence the theory in this paper does not apply.
-It is quite possible that the method of proof employed here, based on the Robbins-Siegmund theorem on the convergence of ``almost super-martingales,'' cannot be made to work for the standard version of SNAG.
-If so, it would be worthwhile to identify alternate approaches.
+In this paper, even though the momentum parameter $\mu_t$ is allowed to vary with time, it is assumed that it is bounded away from one.
+However, in the standard version of SNAG, $\mu_t$ approaches one; hence the theory in this paper does not apply.
+It is therefore worth pondering whether the present approach can somehow be modified to cover the standard version of SNAG.